Customs Broker FAQ

 Our goal is to process your shipment for customs within 30 minutes however complex entries can take up to 3 hours.

 Yes.
 All payments are made online via secure credit card payment.
+Ask your Agent for ACH payment options.

 Yes.
 A power of attorney is mandatory in the USA in order for Clearit to act as your Customs Broker.